autowarefoundation/autoware.universe/f1tenth/readme.md

 ros2 launch f1tenth_stack bringup_launch.py
 ```

-2. Start the slamtoolbox
+2. Start the slamtoolbox, update the parameter `slam_params_file` path with the absolute path including your system username

 ```(bash)
 # Terminal 2
 source /opt/ros/galactic/setup.bash
 cd autoware && . install/setup.bash
-ros2 launch slam_toolbox online_async_launch.py slam_params_file:=/home/autoware/src/universe/autoware.universe/f1tenth/f1tenth_system/f1tenth_stack/config/f1tenth_online_async.yaml
+ros2 launch slam_toolbox online_async_launch.py slam_params_file:=/home/<username>/autoware/src/universe/autoware.universe/f1tenth/f1tenth_system/f1tenth_stack/config/f1tenth_online_async.yaml
 ```

-3. Launch RViz2, Add __/map__ by topic.
+3. Launch rviz2.
+Add __/map__ by topic.
 Add __/graph_visualization__ by topic.
 On the top left corner of rviz, panels – add new panel – add SlamToolBoxPlugin panel.
 Once you’re done mapping, save the map using the plugin.
 You can give it a name in the text box next to Save Map.
 Map will be saved in whichever directory you run slam_toolbox.

-### Create a map without an f1tenth race car
+### Create a map without an F1tenth car

-If you do not have an f1tenth car, You can draw your own map and save as .png files.
+If you do not have an F1tenth car, You can draw your own map and save as .png files.
 Make sure you set the corresponding .yaml file correctly.
 You can also use the map provided in the f1tenth simulation folder under /map directory.

-### Change map in the f1tenth simulator
+### Change map in the F1tenth simulator

-Navigate to /home/autoware-f1/autoware/install/f1tenth_gym_ros/share/f1tenth_gym_ros/config.
-In `sim.yaml`, update the map file path.
+Navigate to /home/autoware/install/f1tenth_gym_ros/share/f1tenth_gym_ros/config.
+In `sim.yaml`, update the map file path and save.

 ## How to record a trajectory (simulation)

-1. Use the `demo_launch` launch file to launch `gym_bridge`, `recordreplay_planner`, and `trajectory_follower_f1tenth` nodes.
+1. Use the `demo_launch` launch file to launch `gym_bridge`, `Recordreplay_planner`, and `trajectory_follower_f1tenth` nodes.

 ```(bash)
 # Terminal 1